 You know your industry better than someone else will, so make sure you’re selecting review sites that accomplish a few things:

 - They attract dedicated users.
-(Yelp averages 142 million unique monthly visitors.)
+(Yelp now has 224 million reviews.)

-- They show up in search rankings when your business or name is Googled.
+- Results show up when your business or name is Googled.

 - They make sense for your business and industry.

 Once you’ve got a short list of appropriate review sites, get those accounts set up!
 More often than not, if you didn’t take the time to set up the business page yourself, someone has already added it for you — which can lead to inaccuracies and missed opportunities.
 This is when you need to take ownership of the page so you have some level of control.
 Here are a few links to help: